mdscheuerell/ASLO2020/proposal/README.md

 ### Session title

-**Opening up aquatic science**
+**Opening Up Aquatic Science**

 -----

 ### Attendees

 (*Enter your best estimate of the number of attendees, based on your knowledge of the topic and of individuals who would be interested.*)

 **150**